MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 - **Automated machine learning**: Selects the best algorithms automatically and tunes hyperparameters that speed up the model development process.

-- **Custom modeling**: Supports custom model development by using popular frameworks like TensorFlow, PyTorch, and Scikit-learn.
+- **Custom modeling**: Supports custom model development by using popular frameworks like TensorFlow, PyTorch, and scikit-learn.

 - **Experimentation and versioning**: Supports running multiple experiments in parallel, tracking results, and versioning models, which make it easier to compare and select the best model.